-I had a stockpile of different foam pumpkins that I bought at a discount store for a $1 and a bunch of different yarn left over from my DIY Yarn Tree project for last Christmas.
+I had a stockpile of different foam pumpkins that I bought at a discount store for $1 and a bunch of different yarn leftover from my DIY Yarn Tree project for last Christmas.
 I knew I could figure out a way to DIY yarn pumpkins.

 I’m going to make 3 different pumpkins for this project.
-For each pumpkin I used a foam pumpkin, textured yarn, a yarn needle, a wood stem (Dollar Tree sells bags of them), and a hot glue gun.
+For each pumpkin, I used a foam pumpkin, textured yarn, a yarn needle, a wood stem (Dollar Tree sells bags of them), and a hot glue gun.

 To start, I removed the fabric from my pumpkin and used a knife to hollow it out…you need space inside the pumpkin when you wrap the yarn around it.

-When I got the the end of the strand I hot glued the end to the pumpkin; I then cut another 5 ft length of yarn and repeated until I had covered the pumpkin.
+When I got to the end of the strand I hot glued the end to the pumpkin; I then cut another 5 ft length of yarn and repeated until I had covered the pumpkin.